tuhuynh27/bus-arrival-app/README.md

 ### Getting Notifications

-- Tap the bell icon (🔔) on any bus card to set a notification
+- Tap the bell icon (🔔) on any bus card to schedule an alert
-- The app will alert you when the bus is approaching (requires browser notification permission)
+- The app uses Web Push via Netlify Functions and the service worker to notify you about approaching buses
+- Works on modern browsers including iOS Safari 16.4+

 ### Theme Switching